mrmaxguns/wonderwordsmodule/docs/quickstart.rst

 ^^^^^^^^^^^^

 After you have gotten comfortable using wonderwords, check out the :ref:`advanced` tutorial.
-You can use the API reference for help on specific classes, and functions.
+You can use the :ref:`API documentation <docs>` for help on specific classes, and functions.
 If you want to contribute, please read the contribution guidelines.
 If you have any problems, bugs, or feature requests, please open up an issue on the
 `Wonderwords GitHub page <https://github.com/mrmaxguns/wonderwordsmodule/>`_.